 As stated above, the reason John did not count the heavens of Gen. 1:1, i.e. the heavens above the waters, is because Israel has nothing to do with that heaven, it is the calling of the church which is His body.
 That comment will be substantiated as we consider the phrase “heavens of heavens”.

 The term “heavens of heavens” is used first in Deut.
 10:14, “Behold, the heaven and the heaven of heavens is the Lord’s thy God, the earth also, with all that therein is”.
+It should be noted that the Hebrew word translated “heaven(s) is “shamayim” and that the suffix “im” makes it plural.
+That is to say, there is no word in the Hebrew Bible for heaven, singular.
+Therefore this phrase reads the same as the phrase in Ps.
+148:4, i.e. heavens of heavens”.
 This verse comes in the context of Moses speaking to Israel after he chiseled out the two tablets that replaced the first tablets that he had thrown down and crushed when he saw the golden calf.
 This was, of course, an extremely important event in the history of Israel.
 Moses was making the point with his allusion to the heaven of heavens of just how mighty God is.

-The last occurrence of the phrase is found in the context of Israel returning to Jerusalem after their 70 year captivity, another important event in the history of God’s people.
+The last occurrence of the phrase is found in the context of Israel returning to Jerusalem after their 70 year captivity, another important event in the history of Israel.
 We read Neh.
-9:6, “Thou, even Thou, art Lord alone; Thou hast made heaven, the heaven of heavens,with all their host, the earth, and all things that are therein, the seas, and all that is therein, and Thou preservest them all, and the host of heaven worshippeth Thee”.
+9:6, “Thou, even Thou, art Lord alone; Thou hast made heaven, the heaven of heavens, with all their host, the earth, and all things that are therein, the seas, and all that is therein, and Thou preservest them all, and the host of heaven worshippeth Thee”.

 Hebrews was written to Acts period Israel.
 (For the Scriptural evidence that Hebrews is an Acts period epistle please see Heb.
 10:37, 4:1, and 8:13.).
 We read in Heb.
 9:9 that the tabernacle was the shadow of the true heavens.
 But as we shall see, the tabernacle as a shadow of the real, does not include the type of the heavens above the waters, i.e. the heaven of Gen. 1:1.
 Again, the reason is because that heaven has nothing to do with Israel, it is not part of Israel’s history or of Her calling.